Michael-Perdue/Michael-Perdue.github.io/_posts/2023-07-23-My-Discord-Bots-Functions.md

 {: .prompt-info }
 >Example use: */spam @everyone 10*
 {: .prompt-tip }

+You can spam a group or user by typing */spam* followed by the number of times you want to notify them.
+The bot will then reply to that command (everyone can see who told the bot to spam) and send that many messages with them mentioned.

+**This command does not send a log to the moderation channel as everyone can see who got the bot to do it, and if administrators get annoyed by this command you can disable it by adding */ban* to the banned word list**

 Below is a gif of the Spam command working: